 Applying for jobs involves two critical documents: your resume and cover letter.
-But what's the actual difference, and when do you need both?
+But what is the actual difference, and when do you need both?
 Many candidates waste hours perfecting one while neglecting the other, or worse, submitting mismatched documents that tell different stories.

 Do You Always Need Both?